-Each piece of diesel equipment submitted for LAWA project management review was independently assessed to determine their compatibility with a CARB and/or EPA-verified diesel emission control system.
+Each piece of diesel equipment submitted for LAWA's environmental monitor review was independently assessed to determine their compatibility with a CARB and/or EPA-verified diesel emission control system.
 The following sections discuss conformance with Task 1.2 for LAX Master Plan projects monitored during the previous six months.
-As noted above, a Summary of findings for the Tom Bradley International Terminal are included; details have been presented in previous Semiannual Reports.
-This Report will focus on the Taxilane T Project, the results of which are presented for the first time.